 Scroll down to the recipe card for the amounts used.

 You want to use fresh lemon juice and fresh lemon zest to make the best lemon loaf.
 This will result in the best flavor when you make this recipe.

-Whisk together the flour, baking powder, baking soda, and salt in a small bowl.
+Whisk together the flour, baking powder, and salt in a small bowl.

 In a large bowl, mix together the butter and sugar.